 Mythbusting the app market

 It’s high time we burst a few myths surrounding the real cost of app design and development.
 The app industry is booming right now, and is worth tens of billions of dollars worldwide.
 While that means that more and more people will start designing apps as their career and craft (which may increase competition and drive prices down), there’s no doubt about the fact that with apps, just like everything else in life, you really do get what you pay for.
-All too often, we take our apps, interfaces, and platforms for granted… but behind each one is a talented designer and team of developers, and they deserve to be paid a decent wage for their efforts and incentivised to keep improving.
+All too often, we take our apps, interfaces, and platforms for granted… but behind each one is a talented designer and team of developers, and they deserve to be paid a decent wage for their efforts and incentivized to keep improving.

 The main misconception behind the cost of apps is that the apps themselves are cheap, or even free.
 But it isn’t the apps which cost money – it’s the hard work and talent that goes into their creation.
 Just like if you wanted your business to be rebranded – it’s not the posters, stickers, and headed paper you’re paying for… it’s the vision of the designers and copywriters behind them, and the hours they spend thinking up your new look and logos that (rightfully) cost the money.